bytefish/bytefish.de/blog/elasticsearch_fulltext_search.md

 #### Reasons behind a DbContextFactory ####

-You may have seen, that I am also providing a Factory for providing a ``DbContext``.
+You may have seen, that I a factory is used to create a new ``DbContext``.
 Why on earth is he doing this you might ask?

-In EntityFramework 6 it was possible to instantiate a ``DbContext`` when you felt like, let's say something like this:
+In EntityFramework 6 it was possible to simply instantiate a ``DbContext`` when you felt like:

 ```csharp
 using(var context = new ApplicationDbContext("MyConnectionString")